Induced FasR Activation and Macrophage Apoptosis in Mice

 The iDimerize Inducible Homodimerization technology is used to rewire the Fas-dependent apoptosis pathway, and generate transgenic mice capable of conditional macrophage ablation.
 Authors show that induced Fas receptor (FasR) oligomerization leads to systemic macrophage apoptosis.
 Paper: Burnett et al. (2003) J. Leukocyte Biol.
 75(23):612–23.

-Advantage of inducible dimerization
+Advantages of inducible dimerization

 - Induction is systemic and reversible